Tired? Breathless? RLS? Iron Deficiency Might be the Cause

 Because these symptoms have many other possible causes, anemia often goes unrecognized.
 Symptoms vary depending on the severity of iron deficiency and can develop slowly over time.

 It’s possible to have iron deficiency or anemia without noticing any symptoms.
 Anemia often develops gradually, with only vague and subtle signs in the early stages.
 Many children with mild anemia experience no symptoms at all.
 Many adults experience fatigue or mild depression, which they might attribute to other causes.

 Causes of Iron Deficiency

 While iron deficiency can occur in women because of blood loss from their periods, it can also be caused by more subtle blood loss in women and men from bleeding ulcers or inflammatory bowel disease (IBD), such as Crohn’s Disease or Ulcerative Colitis.
-Poor iron absorption because of celiac disease or other digestive disorders.
+Poor iron absorption also occurs because of celiac disease or other digestive disorders.